BenBinary/telnet-server-cities/readme.md

 ## About
 - Project from Benedikt Kurz at University West Attica for the module 'Network Programming' in the fall term 2021/22.
 - E-Mail: bekur002@stud.fh-dortmund.de
+- Registration number: 21390260
+- Department: Informatics
-- Department: Computer Science at University of West Attica
+- School: University of West Attica (UniWA)
-- IDE used: Apache NetBeans IDE 12.5 and jdk8
+- Software used: Apache NetBeans IDE 12.5, jdk8 and the Windows Telnet Client
+- The used code page is 850 - it's a code page where the most greek letters are removed

 ### Running the application
 1) Navigate in your terminal to the directory of your project and there into the subfolder `/res`